 The other cool thing about goals is that Mint now helps you calculate them.
 It has always calculated things like credit card payoff goals.
 It’ll tell you how long it will take you to pay off your debts based on different payment amounts.
 But I recently set up a goal to save for an upcoming vacation.
 Mint actually helps you decide how much to save by letting you calculate how much you’ll spend on different parts of your vacation when setting your goal:

 Overall, the goals functionality has improved considerably and helps set Mint apart from other budgeting tools.

 This section of Mint gives you a more holistic overview of your financial life, especially your spending.
 You can get a pie chart of your spending, debts, income, and other financial markers for the past month or even the past year.
 The longer you use Mint and keep all your transactions categorized, the more accurate this picture will be.
 But it can be helpful in seeing where you might want to cut back on spending, for instance.

 This is the disappointing side of Mint.com, at least for me.
 You can track investment accounts in Mint just like a bank account.
 Every day after the market closes, I update the investments in my Mint portfolio.
 This snapshot is very helpful.
 But that's about all Mint provides when it comes to investments.

 So, what’s the problem?
 Well, there are actually two.
 First, Mint does not provide any features to help with asset allocation.
-It would be very helpful if Mint broke down my investments by asset class, much like Morningstar or Vanguard can do.
+It would be very helpful if Mint broke down my investments by asset class, much like Morningstar can do.
 Now, in theory Mint can do this.
 When you go to the investment page, there is an “allocation” tab.
 Here’s what mine looks like–

 Yeah.
 Not exactly helpful.